Cybersecurity For The Cannabis Industry

 - The cannabis industry is new – With a relatively new industry, there aren’t as many stories and examples for businesses to follow.
 This lack of information makes it far less likely that the company will have protections to prevent attacks compared to more mature industries.

 - A significant portion of cannabis businesses are in the “startup phase” – Because the industry is new, it only follows that they’ll have lots of newer businesses.
-New businesses are ideal targets for cyberattacks due to them not being aware of potential threats and the fact that it can take time before they realize they should put cybersecurity best practices in place.
+New businesses are ideal targets for cyberattacks due to them not being aware of potential threats and the fact it can take time before they realize they should put cybersecurity best practices in place.

 - Privacy is much more valuable to cannabis patients – While many patients have found life-changing benefits using cannabis medicine, there would be significant harm if their personal information was exposed due to the stigma of cannabis use.
-Therefore more is to gain to find a way to seize data, whether it’s from an outsider or an inside job done by an employee.
+Therefore, more is needed to gain to find a way to seize data, whether it’s from an outsider or an inside job done by an employee.

 - Size of Business – Most cannabis businesses aren’t big enough to have an IT person or IT staff, therefore more likely that best practices aren’t in place to be able to handle a cybersecurity attack.